CREATE SOURCE

 Syntax: FORMAT PROTOBUF

-Materialize can decode Protobuf messages by integrating with a schema registry to retrieve a .proto
+Materialize can decode Protobuf messages by integrating with a schema registry or parsing an inline schema to retrieve a .proto

-schema definition, and automatically define the columns and data types to use in the source.
+schema definition.
+It can then automatically define the columns and data types to use in the source.
 Unlike Avro, Protobuf does not serialize a schema with the message, so Materialize expects:

 -